massimiliano-andreatta/mcp-bridge-claude-to-vscode/README.md

 ## Future Roadmap

-- Ability to select which built-in MCP servers to expose
+- Ability to select which built-in MCP Bridges to expose
 - WebView-based approval UI (similar to Roo Code)
 - Integration with VSCode's file history (Timeline)
 - Instant toggling of auto-approvals and tool activation/deactivation